Product-Review-Crew

 $780 - $800

-The Mountain Hardwear Bridger 4 excels with vestibules larger than its sleeping area, creating exceptional space for gear storage and group gatherings.
+The Mountain Hardwear Bridger 4 stands out with vestibules that exceed the size of its sleeping area, providing outstanding space for gear storage and group gatherings.

 • +Twin vestibules larger than sleeping area